sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 -  Click ``Run``.

 .. figure:: ../img/QGIS-make-tiff.png

-   :caption: The Rasterize (Vector to Raster) window with required settings highlighted (green marker).
+    The Rasterize (Vector to Raster) window with required settings highlighted (green marker).

 .. tip::
    Facilitate the conversion of geospatial data with efficient *Python* algorithms (see the `geospatial Python <geo-python.html>`__ section).
 Many *Python* conversion routines are also efficiently accessible and tailored for river analysis in the `flusstools <https://flusstools.readthedocs.io/>`__ package.